 3 top dividend stocks I’d buy in an ISA

 In fact, the stock market crash of early 2020 has pushed the yields of many UK shares way beyond those calculated by Link Group.
 Take power grid operator National Grid, for example.
 It carries an enormous 5.8% forward yield at current prices.
 Fellow FTSE 100 royalty and telecoms titan Vodafone Group sports an 8% yield, meanwhile.
 And food ingredients manufacturer Tate & Lyle carries a juicy 4.3% dividend yield.

 Investors don’t need to be worried that these yields look a little inflated, either.
 These UK shares both have notoriously defensive operations and can lay claim to operating rock-solid balance sheets too.
 They are just a taster of the excellent dividend stocks that share pickers can choose from right now.
 And The Motley Fool and its packed library of quality exclusive reports can help you to dig out even more.

 I’ve continued to buy UK shares for my Stocks and Shares ISA and I reckon you should keep buying too.
 The 2020 stock market crash has created an excellent opportunity for you and me to buy quality shares at rock-bottom prices.
 So do some research and keep buying dividend stocks for your investment portfolio.
 You still have have a terrific chance to get stinking rich despite the global economic downturn.

-The post Stock market crash: why I think FTSE 100 shares are now too cheap to ignore appeared first on The Motley Fool UK.
+The post Stock market crash: Why I think NOW is the time to buy high-dividend-paying UK shares appeared first on The Motley Fool UK.

 Motley Fool UK 2020